-The phase one drilling program, planned for 2009 and consisting of up to 1,500 metres is designed to test both high-grade structures below levels of historic mining and prospective Cretaceous-age stratigraphy within the mineralized corridor identified through surface mapping.
+A phase one drilling program, consisting of 1,200 metres in five core holes has been completed on the property.
+The drill holes tested several targets below levels of historic mining and prospective Cretaceous-age stratigraphy within the mineralized corridor identified through surface mapping.
+Samples have been delivered to the assay laboratory, results are pending.